We provide the treatment and support you need when dealing with memory loss.

 - clinicians who are involved in active research projects to better understand the genetics and progression of Alzheimer’s disease and develop new treatments

 As part of NYU Langone’s Center for Cognitive Neurology and Silberstein Alzheimer’s Institute, our focus is on addressing the needs of those experiencing Alzheimer’s disease, mild cognitive impairment, frontotemporal degeneration, progressive aphasias, and other dementias as a result of neurodegenerative disease.
-For individuals diagnosed with Lewy body dementia, we have a specialty clinic dedicated to testing and treatment.

 We also offer programs in cognitive remediation for older adults with concerns about their memory, as well as those with mild cognitive impairment.